 Association for Children's Theatre (ACT) agendas and minutes document ACT meetings which resulted in the incorporation and funding of an independent Children's Theatre of Evanston in 1974.
 Association for Children's Theatre membership records list ACT board and committee membership as well as donors to the ACT.

-Records of Children's Theatre Productions date from 1957 to 1986 and are organized by type of production: Christmas, Mainstage, Participatory Theatre, Summer, and Tour productions.
-The files are arranged chronologically within each category.
+Records of Children's Theatre Productions date from 1957 to 1986.
 Production records comprise performance advertisements; production budgets; audition schedules and materials; rehearsal schedules; audience evaluations of the performance; and thank-you letters from teachers and schoolchildren who had watched the performance.

 Mainstage productions: "Step on a Crack" (1981); "The Adventures of Huckleberry Finn" (1984); and "The Wizard of Oz" (1985).

 Participatory Theatre productions: "The Clam Made a Face" (1980); "The Fool of the World" (1982); "Mirrorman, "The Clown," and "Take Me to Your Treasure" (1983); "Most Powerful Jujus", "Magical Faces", and "Emperor's Nightingale" (1984); and "Hans Christian Anderson", "Dog and the Stone", and "Crossroads" (1985).

 Summer Theatre productions: "The Great Cross-Country Race" (1983); "Charlotte's Web" (1984); "Beauty and the Beast" (1985); and "The Thirteen Clocks" (1986).